umdfiresa2024/research-Greenspace/README.md

 install.packages("terra")
 ```

-The packages we will be using:
+These are the packages we will be using:

 ``` r
 library("tidyverse")